rileytestut/Delta/README.md

 - Microphone support **(DS only)**

 ## Installation
+Due to changes made to app store guidelines, Apple now allows Delta on the App store.
 [<img src="https://github.com/rileytestut/Delta/assets/48800753/a9eaf6a7-8e2c-4e4b-b8aa-7c5feed8decc">](https://apps.apple.com/us/app/delta-game-emulator/id1048524688)

 <p align="center">
   <img src="https://user-images.githubusercontent.com/705880/114452847-c1db4980-9b8d-11eb-8f8f-de7998562222.png" width=100px height=100px>
 </p>

-Delta was originally developed under the impression Apple would allow it into the App Store.
-Unfortunately Apple later changed their minds, leaving me no choice but to find a new way to distribute Delta.
+Delta was originally developed under the impression Apple would allow it into the App Store (Which it now is).
+Unfortunately Apple had changed their minds, leaving me no choice but to find a new way to distribute Delta.
 Long story short, this led me to create [AltStore](https://github.com/rileytestut/AltStore), which now serves as the official way to install Delta onto your device.

 To install Delta with AltStore:
 1. Download AltServer for Mac or PC from https://altstore.io